 Are Sardines Good for Cats?

 They contain protein, which cats need in higher relative qualities than other animals.
-Rather than mostly using carbohydrate energy, cats mostly use protein energy.
-And that’s beside the fact that protein/amino acids are required to build healthy muscle mass.
+Rather than using carbohydrates for energy, cats mostly use protein.
+Also, amino acids are required to build healthy muscle mass.

 According to the Cambridge University Press, the fish oils in sardines may reduce the effects of brain aging in older cats.

-They are also better for cats than standard dried treats.
+Sardines are also better for cats than standard dried treats.
 That’s because dried treats can cause or exacerbate kidney disease.
-Cats hardly drink at all, getting most of their water from food instead.
+Cats hardly drink at all, getting most of their water from food.

 What Are the Side Effects of Sardines in Cats?

 Diarrhea can occur when a cat eats something that’s too oily.
 While one sardine wouldn’t be too oily for a human’s digestive system, cats are significantly smaller.